 The most common mistake in portrait retouching is excessive skin smoothing.
 When you remove every trace of skin texture, the result looks plastic and unnatural.
 Real skin has pores, subtle lines, and natural texture variations that give it life and authenticity.

 Modern AI retouching tools like COMBb2's portrait retoucher are designed to preserve natural skin texture while reducing blemishes and imperfections.
-The AI understands the difference between temporary issues (like acne or dark circles) and natural features (like freckles or laugh lines) that should be preserved.
+The AI understands the difference between temporary issues and natural features that should be preserved.

 Ignoring Color Consistency